-So when I first came to the Mets, they didn’t really have anything, so we met with all of these people, all of these companies, and they said ‘Rick, we’ll custom design anything you want.’
-So we meet afterwards with Jim Duquette, myself and Jeff (Wilpon) and a couple of other people.
-I said look, they’ll customize it for us, but then they’re going to give it everybody else.
+When I first came to the Mets, they didn’t really have anything.
+We met with all of these people, all of these companies, and they said, “Rick, we’ll custom design anything you want.”
+We meet afterwards with Jim Duquette, myself and Jeff (Wilpon) and a couple of other people.
+I said, “Look, they’ll customize it for us, but then they’re going to give it everybody else.”
 There are no real patents on this.
-I said if you really want to do this the right way, buy the best database and then we’ll bring it in-house, and if you want to bring in some smarty pants programmers, I’ll sit down with them and show them stuff that we did, and how to make it uniform friendly.
-So as soon as you look at it if you’re in the dugout you’ll know exactly what all this means, and it’s very easy to digest.
+I said, “If you really want to do this the right way, buy the best database and then we’ll bring it in-house, and if you want to bring in some smarty pants programmers, I’ll sit down with them and show them stuff that we did, and how to make it uniform friendly.
+So as soon as you look at it if you’re in the dugout you’ll know exactly what all this means, and it’s very easy to digest.”

 So that’s what we ended up doing.
 I think what happened was when you lay out a game plan you have every pitch in sequence and location and selection and the outcome of that pitch.
 Once you have the database, you go through every single hitter and it’ll be like okay, he hits .188 on right-handed sliders down and away in this quadrant.
 He hits this batting average here.
 You have the data, and now it’s a GPS.